2 Testing templates using Daml Script¶

 daml new daml-intro-2 --template daml-intro-2

 Script is like a recipe for a test, where you can script different parties submitting a series of transactions, to check that your templates behave as you’d expect.
-You can also script some some external information like party identities, and ledger time.
+You can also script some external information like party identities, and ledger time.

 Below is a basic script that creates a